dcoeurjo/SGP-GraduateSchool-digitalgeometry/README.md

 ```

-Then you can compile the example file using (illustrated using linux/macOS
+Then you can compile the files using `cmake/make` (using linux/macOS
-Makefile target, check you `cmake` Generators for alternative platform):
+Makefile target, check you `cmake -h` Generators for alternative platform):

 ```
 mkdir build